How to Clean Grout Stains & Remove Mold Stains

 Frequently Asked Questions

-What product removes mold from shower floor tiles effectively?
+What product removes mold stains from shower floor tiles effectively?

-Clorox® Disinfecting Bleach is a powerful solution for removing mold in shower grout and on tile floors.
-Its sodium hypochlorite formula kills mold and repels mold stains, keeping grout looking clean longer.
+Clorox® Disinfecting Bleach is a powerful solution for removing mold stains in shower grout and on tile floors.
+Its sodium hypochlorite formula repels mold stains, keeping grout looking clean longer.

 Can I use bleach on all types of grout?

-This guide covers everything you need to know on how to remove mold from grout, making it easy to clean moldy grout and keep it free from stains.
+This guide covers everything you need to know on how to remove mold stains from grout, making it easy to clean mold-stained grout and keep it free from stains.
 Whether you use bleach or an alternative method, following these steps will help maintain a fresh, clean shower.